 In the morning take a traditional method of local transport – a samlor (three-wheeled rickshaw) – to see the city of Chiang Mai.
 Explore the stunning temples of Wat Chedi Luang, Wat Phra Singh and Wat Chiang Man.
 In the evening enjoy the famous street food from the plethora of Chiang Mai’s night markets.

-Spend the entire day interacting with majestic Asian elephants at either Elephant Life Experience or Patara Farm.
-Enjoy interacting with these beautiful creatures by feeding them and participating in bathing with the elephants in the river; you’ll also learn Thai commands and receive traditional mahout attire that you can take home.
+Spend the entire day interacting with majestic Asian elephants.
+Enjoy interacting with these beautiful creatures by feeding them and participating in bathing with the elephants in the river; you’ll also learn Thai commands and dress in traditional mahout attire.

 After breakfast, your private transfer will take you to the airport where you can either carry on your Asian adventure, or depart Thailand, with some magical memories.